reduxframework/docs/docs/core-extensions/color-schemes.md

 <span style="display:block;text-align:center">![](./img/color_schemes_picker_color.png)</span>

-The Replacer class represents the replacer element, or the color block:
+The Replacer class represents the replacer element or the color block:

 <span style="display:block;text-align:center">![](./img/color_schemes_replacer.png)</span>

-Using the exact same method for the Container class, the same results are accomplished by adding CSS selectors and elements to the Replacer class.
+Using the exact same method for the Container class, the same results are achieved by adding CSS selectors and elements to the Replacer class.
 The following example would change the replacer element's background to purple:

 ```css
 .redux-colorpicker-replacer {